About this podcast

 We want to know what you think!

 Is there something we missed?
 Do you have a burning question for next season?
-Just love the sound of Deane’s voice?
-We’re giving away a £100 voucher of your choice to one lucky reviewer, so share your honest feedback on Apple Podcasts, or by tweeting to @EnergyInstitute, by 17 December.
-Winner will be selected randomly and announced in January.
+You can share your honest feedback on Apple Podcasts, or by tweeting to @EnergyInstitute.